 Financial investments, at fair value are primarily comprised of trading securities, mainly Swedish government debt securities.
-As of December 31, 2012, this balance also included our available-for-sale investment security in DFM.
-In the fourth quarter of 2013, we sold this investment security and recognized a gain on the sale of \$30 million, which is included in gain on sale of investment security in the Consolidated Statements of Income for the year ended December 31, 2013.
-Trading securities are bought principally to meet regulatory capital requirements for NASDAQ OMX Nordic Clearing's operations and are generally sold in the near term.
-Changes in fair value of trading securities are included in dividend and investment income in the Consolidated Statements of Income.
-Equity securities that are classified as available-for-sale investment securities are carried at fair value with unrealized gains and losses, net of tax, reported in accumulated other comprehensive loss within stockholders' equity.
+Trading securities are bought principally to meet regulatory capital requirements for Nasdaq Nordic Clearing's operations and are generally sold in the near term.
+Changes in fair value of trading securities are included in dividend and investment income.
+Equity securities that are classified as available-for-sale investment securities are carried at fair value with unrealized gains and losses, net of tax, reported in accumulated other comprehensive income (loss) within stockholders' equity.
 Realized gains and losses on these securities are included in earnings upon disposition of the securities using the specific identification method.
 In addition, realized losses are recognized when management determines that a decline in value is other than temporary, which requires judgment regarding the amount and timing of recovery.
 For equity securities, we also consider the extent to which cost exceeds fair value, the duration of that difference, management's judgment about the issuer's current and prospective financial condition, as well as our intent and ability to hold the security until recovery of the unrealized losses.
-In addition, for equity securities we also consider the performance of the investee's stock price in relation to industry indexes and review the investee's credit profile.
+In addition, for equity securities, we also consider the performance of the investee's stock price in relation to industry indexes and review the investee's credit profile.